 The Lecture Recording System (LRS) provides the automatic recording of course lectures, including demonstrations and student presentations, for an entire term.
 The LRS is currently installed in specific rooms on both the downtown and Macdonald campuses.

-As a new feature, recorded sessions from Zoom meetings can also be uploaded to your course for your students to access.
+You can also upload recorded sessions from Zoom meetings to your course for your students to access.

 Recorded lectures are a valuable resource for students, allowing them to review course lectures online at any time.
-McGill students have repeatedly commented on the benefit this system has had on their own learning, because they can replay parts of a lecture that they did not fully understand during the class.
+McGill students have repeatedly commented on the benefit of replaying parts of a lecture that they did not fully understand during the class.

 Features: